paulfioravanti/steno_tape/README.md

 ### Usage

-Since it is just a shell script, it can be run as you expect:
+The shell script can be run as follows:

 ```sh
 ./bin/run-tape-feed.sh